In most cases of eczema there is underlying lack of digestive enzymes, and/or hydrochloric acid in the stomach.

 Greatly reduce (or eliminate) dairy products.
 At least eliminate cheese totally, as these products are high in dairy protein and can be very difficult for the stomach to digest.
 Products such as ‘milo’, ice-cream, and sweetened yoghurts and ‘dairy’ foods contain dairy proteins as well as sugars.

 If unsure of which food is the problem then try eliminating ALL possible culprits, such as all dairy, eggs, nuts, seeds, citrus and gluten.
-This leaves a diet of rice or corn products (such as rice or corn porridge,breads and milks), red meats, fish, chicken, fruits such as banana, apple, pear and avocardo, flaxseed & fish oils.
+This leaves a diet of rice, corn or quinoa products (such as rice or corn porridge, breads and milks), red meats, fish, chicken, fruits such as banana, apple, pear and avocado, flaxseed & fish oils.
 Smoothies work well and allow extra enzymes, oils, probiotics and extra proteins such as pea protein to be added.

 This can be continued until the skin improves then very slowly and carefully add another food one at a time.
-For example if unsure if gluten is a cause then try an oats porridge rather than a wheat bread.
+For example if unsure if gluten is a problem try using spelt products (low gluten) instead of wheat initially.

 Have a fish meal (preferably oily fish such as salmon, sardines, herrings, cod etc.) at least three times weekly and supplement with Evening Primrose oil daily – 3000mg at least twice daily, but increasing to three times daily if inflammation is severe.